ssksameer56/YouTubeAPI/README.md

 # How To Run

+##Prerequisites
+  1. Clone the repo on your local system
+  2. Install the .NET CORE SDK (5.0) https://dotnet.microsoft.com/download/dotnet
+  3. Use dot net sdk or docker to run the API

 ## You can run the API using DOT NET Core SDK by using the following command from the solution folder
   `dot net run`